Why Psychiatry

 commercials from television by having a TV repairman work on your

 TV set (The Second Sin, Anchor Press, 1973, p.
 99).
-Since lack of
+Since

 health is not the cause of the problem, health care is not a solu-